Lalandia: History

 Lalandia Rødby was established in 1988 in Rødby.
 Since the establishment it has been expanded several times with more vacation houses.
 Lalandia is named after the island of Lolland in Denmark on which it is situated.

 Lalandia Billund

 Lalandia Billund opened on 24 April 2009.
-The Lalandia Aquadome in Billund is Scandinavia's largest waterpark measuring 10,000 m².
-The water slides include "Tornado" that uses 4-person dinghys, head-first racing "Octopus Racers" and 102-metre "Twister".
+The Lalandia Aquadome in Billund is Scandinavia's largest waterpark measuring 10,000 m2.
+The water slides include "Tornado" that uses 4-person dinghies, head-first racing "Octopus Racers" and 102-metre "Twister".
+And much more…..

+Lalandia Søndervig

+Lalandia Søndervig opened in 2022 with an Aquadome and other attractions.